resisigu/application-example/README.md

 # LidoJS - Powerful Design Tool for Creatives

-LidoJS is a simple and user-friendly graphic design tool, similar to Canva, that helps you create great designs quickly.
+LidoJS is a simple and user-friendly graphic design tool, that helps you create great designs quickly.
 Whether you need presentations, marketing materials, or social media graphics, LidoJS has what you need to bring your ideas to life.
 The tool is developed from scratch with ReactJS, so it's easy to upgrade by yourself.
-This code will show you how to integrate LidoJS into an application to make it work like Canva.
+This code will show you how to integrate LidoJS into an application to make an online design editor application.

 Explore the platform at [https://lidojs.com](https://lidojs.com) or meet us at [https://discord.gg/mBj7fqKpEM](https://discord.gg/mBj7fqKpEM).